magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-per-page-value

-It checks for an input to be a specified value from a comma separated field.
+Checks for an input to be a specified value from a comma separated field.

 #### Example